 - Coat the donut pan with coconut oil so that the mixture won’t stick

-- Combine the flour, spices, vanilla, baking soda, baking powder, palm sugar and pink salt in a large bowl and stir thoroughly.
+- Combine the flour, spices, vanilla, baking soda, baking powder, coconut sugar and pink salt in a large bowl and stir thoroughly.

 - In a separate bowl add the milk, egg and coconut oil together and whisk briskly for a few seconds.

-- Fill the donut tray until half full and place in the oven for 15 minutes depending on cooker (mine were perfect around 10-11 minutes.
+- Spoon the batter into each donut ring evenly and place in the oven for 10-11 minutes.